Defining Affiliate Marketing

 If native advertising is defined as making content that complements a reader or user experience of a site, and which earns money for the publisher due to a commercial deal, then that description certainly seems to include a large amount of possible affiliate activity.

 One of the questions around native advertising is whether it can scale.
 Affiliate marketing, or at least revenue shares tracked back to these content projects, could certainly be the answer to that.

-As to the issue of defining affiliate marketing in 2015 – is an tenancy banner placement or email mention, arranged through an affiliate connection, but without a CPA element still considered affiliate marketing?
+As to the issue of defining affiliate marketing – is an tenancy banner placement or email mention, arranged through an affiliate connection, but without a CPA element still considered affiliate marketing?

-Affiliate marketing will include plenty of video in 2015.
+Affiliate marketing will include plenty of video.
 The sector is booming as the Internet audience demands more and more video content and as brands and publishers experiment with ways to turn that demand into money.

 Video platforms like Coull provide an affiliate layer on top of commercial or public video content at zero risk to publishers.
 However, Coull’s moved away from the self-serve model suitable for publishers of all sizes and now only operates in the million-plus impression level.
 Is the cost to serve ads still too high?
 Providers like Kiosked still seem willing to work with publishers of all sizes but have video as only part of a wider range.

 Meanwhile, Amazon’s acquisition of Twitch is interesting.
 Amazon is one of the biggest affiliate providers out there; using its own in-house platform, so what plans for Twitch could they have?